NabilNaou/NabilNaou/README.md

 - 👨‍💻 All of my projects are available at [Github!](Github!)

-- 💬 Ask me about **Java and academic concepts related to programming**
+- 💬 Ask me about **Programming on an academic level and what I learned**

 - 📫 How to reach me? **linkedin.com/in/nabilnaou**